Acoz98/homelab-physical-infrastructure/docs/assembly-guide.md

 1. Align the rack rails and structural supports.
 2. Install the required fasteners loosely at first.
 3. Confirm that the frame sits square.
-4. Tighten the fasteners gradually.
+4. Tighten the #M6 Screws gradually with the #M6 Nut.
 5. Verify that both sides remain parallel.
 6. Test a rack-mounted component before continuing.